alienscience/gulp-ractive-starter/README.md

 Includes the following tools, tasks, and workflows:

 - Ractive js
-- Precompiled Ractive templates with Ractify
+- Precompiled Ractive templates with Ractivate
 - Browserify (with browserify-shim)
 - Watchify (caching version of browserify for super fast rebuilds)
 - jQuery (from npm)